BoboiAzumi/BoboiAzumi/README.md

-- 👋 Hi, I’m @AzumiSensei, I'm a college student in Information System
+- 👋 Hi, I’m @AzumiHikaru, I'm a college student in Information System
 - 👀 I’m interested in Datascience, Web Developer, and Mobile Developer
 - 🌱 I’m currently learning Python, NodeJS, Java, and Web Design
 - 💞️ I’m looking to collaborate on Web Developer